-- Fill out a forwarding card to have your mail forwarded home; - Fill out a card to have your mail placed in your mailbox.
+- Fill out a forwarding card to have mail forwarded home; or - Fill out a card to have mail continue to be placed in their College mailbox.

-The student mailboxes are generally inactive during the summer months.
-If a student is remaining on campus for the summer and wishes to continue to receive mail at the College Post Office, they must notify the Post Office before the end of the spring semester.
-If arrangements are not made in advance for summer mail services, all mail will be returned to the sender.
+Student mailboxes are generally inactive for the summer months.
+If students are remaining on campus for the summer and wish to continue receiving mail at the College post office, they must notify the post office before end of the semester.
+If arrangements are not made in advance for summer mail services, ALL mail will be returned to sender.

-Outgoing Mail: The post office can assist students in sending mail via the United States Postal Service through a variety of available services, including First-Class Mail, Priority Mail, and Certified Mail.
+Outgoing Mail: The post office can assist students in sending mail via United States Postal Service through a variety of available services including first-class mail, priority mail, and certified mail.
 Money orders and postage stamps are also available for purchase.

-Intercampus Mail: Mail for student mailboxes must be properly addressed with the name and box number.
+Intercampus Mail: Mail for student mailboxes must be properly addressed with name and box number.
 For mass mailings, the post office will insert them into mailboxes two (2) days after receipt.
 No items smaller than a postcard will be accepted.
-Single full-sheet items must be tri-folded and half-sheet items must be folded in half.
+Single full-sheet items must be tri-folded, and half-sheet items must be folded in half.